leomeyer/OpenHAT/openhatd/docs/concepts.md

 If you have the AndroPDI Remote Control app for Android, you can connect to openhatd by adding a new TCP/IP device and entering your test PC's host name.

-## Log Verbosity <a name="logVerbosity"></a>
+## Log Verbosity <a name="log_verbosity"></a>

-openhatd can be configured to output more or less information about its operation using the `LogVerbosity` setting in the `General` section, or command line flags.
+openhatd can be configured to output more or less information about its operation using the `LogVerbosity` setting in the `General` section, via command line flags, or on the plugin and port level.
 The last command line flag counts and takes precedence over the configuration file setting.
+Individual port log verbosities again take precedence over the command line flag.

  	[General]
 	LogVerbosity = Debug